 Candidates for the MSc degree have a minimum residence requirement of one calendar year of full-time attendance at the University of Alberta.
 For some candidates who require more preparation for the MSc, a qualifying year will be required at the start of the program.
 This qualifying year does not count toward the one year residency requirement.

-The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken.
+Length of Program The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken.
 A minimum of 18 months is normally required.

-Such coursework is required as may be necessary for the proper understanding and carrying out of research and preparation of the thesis.
+205.44.3 The Degree of PhD Program Requirements Such coursework is required as may be necessary for the proper understanding and carrying out of research and preparation of the thesis.
 Normally a minimum of $\star 9$ of coursework is required if a previous graduate degree is held.
 If not, $\star 12$ of coursework is required.
 Students must also complete and successfully defend a thesis.
 There is no second language requirement for the PhD.